Caroll Spinney: Early life

 Spinney was born in Waltham, Massachusetts, on December 26, 1933, to Chester and Margaret Spinney.
-He had two older brothers Bruce and Glenn.
+He had two older brothers, Donald and David.
 His mother, a native of Bolton, England, named him Caroll despite him being male because he was born the day after Christmas.
 He drew and painted from childhood, and developed a love of puppeteering when he saw a performance of "Three Little Kittens" at the age of five.
 This motivated him to purchase a monkey puppet from a rummage sale three years later and put on a puppet show utilizing the monkey and a plush snake.
 The following Christmas, his mother gave him a Punch and Judy puppet theater.
 He continued puppeteering throughout his childhood and adolescence and used his performances to raise money for college tuition.

 After he graduated from Acton High School (subsequently Acton-Boxborough Regional High School) in Acton, Massachusetts, Spinney served in the U.S. Air Force.